oklaesi/Project-B-inverse-/README.md

 ## Output

-The program returns a plot of the training loss the training loss at the end.
+The program returns a plot of the training loss at the end.
 The script will also compute the validation loss and print the nRMSE after training.
 If specified the program displays example reconstruction images.

 ---